daoxinli/daoxinli.github.io/presentations.md

 ### Talks

+* Qing Lyu, Hua Zheng, **Daoxin Li**, Li Zhang, Marianna Apidianaki & Chris Callison-Burch.
+(2022). *Is “my favorite new movie” my favorite movie?
+Probing the understanding of recursive noun phrases.* Talk at the 2022 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2022), Seattle WA, Jul 10 - 15.

 * **Daoxin Li**, Shengqi Zhong, & Kathryn Schuler.
 (2022). *Adapting infant looking time paradigms for the web*.
 Talk at the XXII Biennial International Congress of Infant Studies (ICIS 2022), Ottawa, Canada, Jul 7 – 10, 2022.

 * **Daoxin Li**.
 (2022). *Passives, impersonals, and Voice in Sakha*.
 Talk at the 58th annual meeting of the Chicago Linguistic Society (CLS 58), University of Chicago, Chicago IL, Apr 22 – 24, 2022.